Vivek14kr/Vivek14kr/README.md

 ### Hi there 👋, my name is Vivek
 #### Full stack web developer
 I am a full-stack web developer specializing in the MERN Tech stack.
-Currently doing a full-stack web development course from Masai school.
+Currently working as a full stack developer.
 I am a curious soul when it comes to technology and is fascinated by the progress of mankind in terms of technology, as a tool to make the daily lives of people easier.